 The Mid-Hudson Valley was a hotbed of activity during the Revolutionary War.
 The largest military supply depot in the northern states was at Fishkill.
 Local area houses were used as headquarters for Generals Washington, Von Steuben, Knox and Putnam during various stages of the war.
 The Dutch Reformed Church was used as a military prison and Trinity Episcopal Church was used as a hospital by the Continental army.
 Both churches housed the New York State legislature after the battle of White Plains and before the government moved to Kingston.

-A few of the most interesting nearby Hudson Valley historic sites are listed here: Sunnyside - Washington Irving estate, Lyndhurst, Kykuit - Rockefeller estate, Phillipsburg Manor Upper Mills, Fort Montgomery, Washington's Headquarters - Newburgh, West Point - USMA and Museum, Boscobel, Storm King Art Center, Glebe House - Poughkeepsie, Franklin D. Roosevelt Home and Presidential Library - Hyde Park, Vanderbilt Manson - Hyde Park, Mills Manson - Staatsburg, Springwood, Eleanor Roosevelt's Val-Kill, Montgomery Place, Olana, State Capital at Albany, Saratoga Battlefield, Van Cortland Manor, New Windsor Cantonment, John Jay Homestead, Huguenot Street in New Paltz, Wilderstein, Clermont, Senate House in Kingston.
+A few of the most interesting nearby Hudson Valley historic sites are listed here: Sunnyside - Washington Irving estate, Lyndhurst, Kykuit - Rockefeller estate, Phillipsburg Manor Upper Mills, Fort Montgomery, Washington's Headquarters - Newburgh, West Point - USMA and Museum, Boscobel, Storm King Art Center, Glebe House - Poughkeepsie, Franklin D. Roosevelt Home and Presidential Library - Hyde Park, Vanderbilt Manson - Hyde Park, Mills Manson - Staatsburg, Springwood, Eleanor Roosevelt Center at Val-Kill, Montgomery Place, Olana, State Capital at Albany, Saratoga Battlefield, Van Cortland Manor, New Windsor Cantonment, John Jay Homestead, Huguenot Street in New Paltz, Wilderstein, Clermont, Senate House in Kingston.